sims-bit/Milestone_project_two/README.md

 -Description-
 Knifey Spooney is a game that is a rift on the classic game Rock Paper Scissors whick I have further evolved from a pop-culture reference.
 The game is a one player game, played against the computer.

+The pop-culture reference stems from a scene within The Simpsons TV show.
+Follow the link to see the original scene - [The-Simpsons-Knifey-Spooney](https://www.youtube.com/results?search_query=knifey+spoony)

-The game abids by the classic Rock Paper Scissors rules however with new weapons to choose from.
+The game abides by the classic Rock Paper Scissors rules however with new weapons to choose from.
 The game has three rounds.
+At the end of the game the winning or loosing message will appear on screen.
+The winner message - "AHHH I see you've played knifey spooney before mate!" and the loosing message - "Thats not a knife!
+This is a knife!"

 [Play the Game](https://sims-bit.github.io/Milestone_project_two/)